Is Fury v Joshua still a global super-fight?

 Is now the right time for Fury?

 Fury is an elite boxer.
-Fighters of his size, with an ability to glide across the ring, are rare.
+Fighters of his size, with an ability to glide across the ring as he does, are rare.
 There are, however, some who feel Fury's resume is inferior to Joshua's.

 'The Gypsy King' overcame the odds to dethrone Wladimir Klitschko in Dusseldorf in 2015.
 After a long period out of the ring, he returned to the sport and drew with Wilder before twice stopping the American.